- Publications and resources

 Since 2003, there have been 8 amendments to Part 172 MOS to incorporate new standards and procedures.
 However, there has not been a holistic review of the CASR Part 172 and the MOS in the 15 years since introduction.
 There is also a need to make the following specific changes to the Part 172 suite:

-- Incorporate into permanent legislative standards, current temporary arrangements for allowing low level helicopter operations within a control zone in close proximity to the primary airport.
+- incorporate current temporary arrangements for allowing low level helicopter operations within a control zone in close proximity to the primary airport

 Assessment of risk and consequences of no action

 - The most significant consequence of no action is that CASA and Airservices must continue to rely on exemptions in order to legally permit operations such as low-level police surveillance operations within control zones.
 This exemption methodology imposes unnecessary financial and resource costs on both CASA and industry.